An Operational Framework for Nonclassicality in Quantum Communication Networks: Results

-One application of these broadcast nonclassicality witnesses is to apply them as semi-device-independent tests that certify the presence of entanglement-assisted resources.
-For instance, if no entanglement-assisted signaling is used, then a violation of a broadcast nonclassicality witness indicates that the receivers share a resource stronger than shared randomness, such as entanglement.
-We expect a further investigation of broadcast nonclassicality witnesses and their associated violations to uncover interesting tests for verifying entangled measurement devices and entanglement-assisted communication in communication networks.
+One application of these broadcast nonclassicality witnesses is to apply them to certify the presence of entanglement-assisted resources, such as entanglement entanglement-assisted two-party measurements.
+For instance, if unassisted quantum communication is used, then Theorem~\ref{thm:broadcast_classicality} implies that a violation of a broadcast network nonclassicality witness requires{} that the receivers share a resource stronger than GSR, such as entanglement.
+We expect that future investigations of broadcast network nonclassicality witnesses and their associated violations will uncover interesting tests for verifying entangled measurement devices and entanglement-assisted communication in communication networks.